zestia/ember-select-box/README.md

 Yielded API

-* `sb.isSearching` whether the promise return from the `on-search` action is running
+* `sb.isSearching` whether the promise returned from the `on-search` action is running
 * `sb.isSlowSearch` true if the search was taking a while
 * `sb.open` opens the select box, adding `is-open` class name
 * `sb.close` closes the select box removing the `is-open` class name